-- Tranche A Notes in the amount of \$45 million that were issued to finance a portion of the cash consideration for the Acquisition.
+- · Tranche A Notes in the amount of \$45 million that were issued to finance a portion of the cash consideration for the Acquisition.
 The notes were repaid in full in 2006. - Tranche B Notes in the amount of \$750 million that were used to finance a portion of the cash contribution for the Acquisition.
 The notes were replaced with Tranche C as discussed below. - On December 29, 2006, the Company amended and replaced its Tranche B Notes with Tranche C Notes.
-The Tranche C Notes (in the amount of \$794.38 million) provided the Company with an additional \$50.00 million for a planned acquisition, as well as certain enhancements to the terms of its original credit agreement, including a reduction to the applicable interest rate margin of 0.25%.
-The Tranche C Notes are due to mature on June 28, 2013.
-The Company will provide for quarterly amortization payments of 0.25% in an aggregate amount annually.
-Additional principal payments will be required if the Company achieves certain levels of annual cash earnings adjusted for changes in net working capital.
+The Tranche C Notes (in the amount of \$794.38 million) provided the Company with an additional \$50.00 million for a planned acquisition, as well as certain enhancements to the terms of will be required if the Company achieves certain levels of annual cash earnings adjusted for changes in net working capital.

-A \$100.00 million revolving credit facility for future working capital and investment needs.
+· A \$100.00 million revolving credit facility for future working capital and investment needs.
 This facility expires on December 28, 2011.
 Of the \$100.00 million, \$10.00 million has been utilized in the form of an irrevocable letter of credit for PTCH, which expires on December 28, 2007.
 The Company will pay 2.00% annually on the balance of the irrevocable letter of credit as well as a 0.23% fronting fee.
 The Company also pays a fee of 0.375% on the unused balance of the revolving credit facility.
 At December 31, 2006, there were no outstanding borrowings against the letter of credit.